Jason5Lee/post-project/backend/api-document/common-error.md

 ### Size

-- `SIZE_NON_POSITIVE`: The size is not a positive number.
+- `SIZE_NON_POSITIVE_INTEGER`: The size is not a positive integer.
+  - Note that based on deserialization implementation, non-integer value may be considered as a Bad Request.

+### Programming-language-specific invalidation errors

-  - Note that in some implementations, when size is negative, it is considered as a deserialization error and responded as a Bad Request.
+These errors will be returned in some programming languages.
+In other languages, they will be considered as a deserialization error and responded as a Bad Request.

+- `TIME_NEGATIVE`: The time is negative.
+- `TIME_NOT_SAFE_INTEGER`: The time is not a safe integer.